-A. No alcoholic beverages are permitted in any designated undergraduate residence halls on campus at any time by any person, regardless of age.
-Designated undergraduate residence halls are Burchett, McClelland, Norton, Peters, West, Liles, LaFrentz- Poole, Pope, Mitchell, and Dishner.
+Pursuant to Section 8.19 of the Community Standards Guide, no alcoholic beverages are permitted in any designated undergraduate residence halls on campus at any time by any person, regardless of age.
+Designated undergraduate residence halls are Burchett, McClelland, Norton, Peters, West, Liles, LaFrentz-Poole, Pope, Mitchell, and Dishner.